 Strategic Contracts and Governance Manager – Amanda Wilkinson

-E-CINS is an information sharing system, funded by the Police and Crime Commissioner.
+E-CINS is an information-sharing system funded by the PCC.

-It acts as a central hub of information for a range of agencies working to reduce crime and support victims.
+It acts as a central information hub for a range of agencies, who work to reduce crime and support victims.

-Previously, partner agencies held information on separate systems and shared their knowledge at face-to-face meetings.
+Previously, partner agencies held information on separate systems and shared knowledge at face-to-face meetings.

-A fixed-term role has been created to develop use of the E-CINS programme across Cleveland Police and their partner organisations.
-This post is funded by partners who utilise the system.
+A fixed-term role has been created to develop use of the programme across Cleveland Police and partner organisations.
+The post is funded by partners who use the system.

 ECINS Project Manager (fixed-term) – Denise Holian